Funk & Wagnalls Standard College Dictionary

 Here are several, possibly desirable, criteria for judging a voting method, which I quote from the first site Google came up with when I typed in "Arrow's Theorem":

 Arrow's Impossibility Theorem is states that no voting method based on rankings of candidates can satisfy all five of these criteria.
-However, the average ranking method isn't necessarily covered by Arrow's theorem.
-Arrow assumed that votes consisted of just an ordering of the candidates, while the average ranking method uses votes that are real-numbered rankings in a range.
+However, score voting isn't necessarily covered by Arrow's theorem.
+Arrow assumed that votes consisted of just an ordering of the candidates, while score voting uses votes that are real-numbered rankings in a range.
 These aren't equivalent.
-Any arrow ballots can be derived from an average ranking ballot, but not vice versa.
+Any arrow ballots can be derived from a scored ballot, but not vice versa.

-In fact, the average ranking method is NOT covered by Arrow's theorem.
+In fact, score voting is NOT covered by Arrow's theorem.
 It satisfies all five of the criteria.
-It allows no ties (1), increasing the rank of an alternative on one ballot always increases the sum for that alternative (2), removing alternatives doesn't affect the rankings of other alternatives, and shouldn't change the rankings even if votes were recast because it can't change the best and worst alternatives imaginable (3), every voter can rank the alternatives in any order they want (4), and there is no voter whose ballot matches the outcome no matter how all other voters no matter how the other voters vote (5).
+It allows no ties (1), increasing the rank of an alternative on one ballot always increases the sum for that alternative (2), removing alternatives doesn't affect the rankings of other alternatives, and shouldn't change the rankings even if votes were recast because it can't change the best and worst alternatives imaginable (3), every voter can rank the alternatives in any order they want (4), and there is no voter whose ballot matches the outcome no matter how all other voters vote (5).

 Consider my sample ballot again:

-Notice my actual opinions are between 1..6, not 0..10.
-I can make my vote count more simply by scaling my opinions to 0..10, like so:
+Notice my rankings were between 1..6, not 0..10.
+I can make my vote count more simply by scaling my opinions to 0..10, so the worst actual candidate is 0 and best actual candidate is 10, like so:

 I can make my vote matter even more than that by giving each candidate a score of either 0 or 10, like so: